TinnyTin/stealth-game/Submissions/Final/Tiny Brain_Kleptocrat_readme.md

 Worked on end-user game flow, all UI logic and animations, and assistance with merging game systems together.
 * Authored MainMenu scene, logic and animations.
 * Mission Summary screen (exit, restart, return to menus) and associated camera logic.
-* Minimap, ObjectiveTracker, and Alert status for the HUD.
+* Minimap, ObjectiveTracker, Sprint Stamina Bar and Alert status for the HUD.
+* Extraction Zone distance and the Extraction zone's appearance.
 * Loading screen implementation.
 * Scripts for the user's success and game-over conditions.
 * Ensuring controllers can navigate all menus in the game.
 * Ability and text to skip the intro cutscene.
+* Gameplay Bundle prefab
+* Pause Menu
 Piecing together navigation flow for the user from start to end of experience.

 #### Assets Implemented